MichaelBuhler/custom-ao-modules/OUTBOX.md

 ## Introduction

 The outbox (or at least the fields defined on it) is eventually returned by the CU to whomever requested the evaluation result.
-If you request the `GET /result/<messageId>?process-id=<processId>` HTTP endpoint from a CU, you will see this shape. _What is actually returned be the CU may include additional metadata fields, such as `GasUsed`._ When a MU receives this response, it can see if there are any additional assignments, messages, or spawns that it needs to continue pushing through the network. _Pushing is sometimes called cranking._
+If you request the `GET /result/<messageId>?process-id=<processId>` HTTP endpoint from a CU, you will see this shape. _What is actually returned by the CU may include additional metadata fields, such as `GasUsed`._ When a MU receives this response, it can see if there are any additional assignments, messages, or spawns that it needs to continue pushing through the network. _Pushing is sometimes called cranking._

 When the CU is evaluating a message to a process, it invokes the `handle` function exported by the process's WASM module.
 Exactly what is being "handled" is the AO Message which is incoming to the AO Process.
 [See here for a complete description of the `handle` function.](./HANDLE.md) Critically, the modules's `handle` function is expected to return a JSON-encoded object, which includes an Outbox.

+## Errors

+Your application indicates an error by setting the `Error` field in the outbox.
+If no error occurred, you should omit the `Error` field entirely.
+The `Error` field is usually a `string` containing an informative error message. _I am not sure what will happen if you make it an other type._

+If you do set an `Error`, there is no point in setting any of the other field on the outbox, because this message evaluation result will be discarded and no outgoing Messages, Assignments, or Spawns will be cranked by the MU.
+The CU will also discard any changes to the WASM memory that occured while handling the message which resulted in an error.

 ## In AOS